Skip to main content

 Bitmask of visibility states for various parts of UI controls, consisting of the following constants:

-$HIDE_PART_VALUE (value of knobs and tables)
+$HIDE_PART_VALUE (value of ui_knob, and ui_table)

-$HIDE_PART_TITLE (title of knobs)
+$HIDE_PART_TITLE (title of ui_knob,)

-$HIDE_PART_MOD_LIGHT (mod ring light of knobs)
+$HIDE_PART_MOD_LIGHT (mod ring light of ui_knob,)

-$HIDE_PART_CURSOR (hide a particular cursor within XY pads)
+$HIDE_PART_CURSOR (hide a particular ui_xy cursor)

 Examples